Amrish Puri: Career beginnings

+Established actor

-In 1982, Puri played the main villain, Jagavar Choudhary in the Subhash Ghai super-hit film Vidhaata.
-That year, he again played the main villain, JK in the movie Shakti co-starring Dilip Kumar and Amitabh Bachchan.
-Next, in 1983, Ghai again cast him as the main villain, Pasha, in the hit movie Hero.
-Puri regularly featured in subsequent Ghai films.
+In 1982, Puri played the main villain, "Jagavar Choudhary" in the Subhash Ghai super-hit film Vidhaata.
+That year, he again played the main villain, "JK", in the movie Shakti co-starring Dilip Kumar and Amitabh Bachchan.
+In 1983, Ghai again cast him as the main villain, "Pasha", in the successful movie Hero.
+Puri regularly starred in subsequent Ghai films.

 He is known to international audiences for his roles as the main antagonist Mola Ram in Steven Spielberg and George Lucas's Indiana Jones and the Temple of Doom (1984) and as Gandhi's Muslim employer and patron in South Africa in Richard Attenborough's Gandhi (1982).
-For Indiana Jones, he shaved his head and it created such an impression that he kept his head shaved thereafter.
-His baldness gave him the flexibility to experiment with different looks as a villain in subsequent movies, and few are aware that in every film thereafter, Puri was wearing a wig.
+For Indiana Jones, Puri shaved his head, creating such an impression that he kept his head shaved thereafter.
+His baldness gave him the flexibility to experiment with different looks as a villain in subsequent movies, with Puri wearing a wig in every film thereafter.
 Puri and Spielberg shared a great rapport and Spielberg often said in interviews: "Amrish is my favorite villain.
 The best the world has ever produced and ever will!"

-Puri reigned supreme in villainous roles in the 1980s and 1990s.
-His dominating screen presence and baritone voice made him stand out amongst the other villains of the day.
-In villainous roles, Puri is best remembered as "Mogambo" in Mr. India, "Jagavar" in Vidhaata, "Thakral" in Meri Jung, "Bhujang" in Tridev, "Balwant Rai" in Ghayal, Barrister Chadda in Damini and "Thakur Durjan Singh" in Karan Arjun.
-His comic role in Chachi 420, that he acted alongside Kamal Haasan was highly appreciated.
+Puri was successful in villainous roles in the 1980s and 1990s.
+His screen presence and baritone voice made his roles stand out amongst other villain characters of the day.
+In these roles, Puri is best remembered as "Mogambo" in Mr. India, "Jagavar" in Vidhaata, "Thakral" in Meri Jung, "Bhujang" in Tridev, "Balwant Rai" in Ghayal, "Barrister Chadda" in Damini and "Thakur Durjan Singh" in Karan Arjun.
+His comic role in Chachi 420, that he acted alongside Kamal Haasan, was also critically praised.

-From the 1990s until his death in 2005, Puri also featured in positive supporting roles in many movies.
-Some of his notable positive roles are Dilwale Dulhaniya Le Jayenge, Phool Aur Kaante, Gardish, Pardes, Virasat, Ghatak, Mujhe Kucch Kehna Hai, China Gate.
+From the 1990s until his death in 2005, Puri was also featured in protagonist-supporting film roles.
+Some of these notable roles are Dilwale Dulhaniya Le Jayenge, Phool Aur Kaante, Gardish, Pardes, Virasat, Ghatak, Mujhe Kucch Kehna Hai, China Gate.
 He received the Filmfare Best Supporting Actor award for Meri Jung and Virasat.

 Illness and death

-Puri was suffering from myelodysplastic syndrome, a rare kind of blood cancer, and had undergone brain surgery for his condition after he was admitted to the Hinduja Hospital on 27 December 2004.
-His condition required frequent removal of the blood accumulated in the cerebral region of the brain and after some time he slipped into a coma.
+Puri was diagnosed with myelodysplastic syndrome, a rare form of blood cancer and had undergone brain surgery for his condition.
+He was admitted to the Hinduja Hospital on 27 December 2004.
+His condition required frequent removal of the blood accumulated in the cerebral region of the brain.
+After some time, he slipped into a coma.
 Puri died around 7:30 a.m on 12 January 2005.

-His body was brought to his residence for people to pay their last respects, and his funeral was on 13 January 2005 at Shivaji Park crematorium.
+His body was brought to his residence for fans to pay their last respects, and his funeral was on 13 January 2005 at the Shivaji Park crematorium.